Mutual aid groups give personalized help after Hurricane Ida

 Owen Belknap, a student at Louisiana Tech University who leads one of the rescue teams, said his team managed to rescue one person in Laffitte.
 Belknap and his friends, also volunteers with Cajun Navy, began helping with disasters three years ago when a tornado swept through their hometown of Ruston, Louisiana.
 They joined the Cajun Navy last year as Hurricane Laura pummeled southwest Louisiana, killing 27 people.

-Once a business major, Belkanp transitioned to studying nursing as he grew more passionate about rescue efforts.
+Once a business major, Belknap transitioned to studying nursing as he grew more passionate about rescue efforts.
 With a few more days before the school year begins, he has time, he said, to help cut knocked-down trees and distribute supplies to the affected communities.

 Amid the devastation, institutional funders have also opened their pocketbooks.
 Among them, the family foundation of Arthur M. Blank, the co-founder of The Home Depot and owner of the Atlanta Falcons, has pledged $500,000 each to a community foundation in New Orleans and The American Red Cross, whose volunteers are on the ground working on recovery efforts.
 Verizon’s company foundation has said it’s donating $100,000 to the Baton Rouge-based Foundation for Louisiana to aid those impacted by Ida.